 Sets and administers policies that govern executive compensation, including setting the Named Executive Officers' compensation.

-The members of the Compensation Committee are David A. Jones (Chair), Jerry W. Burris, T. Michael Glenn, and William T. Monahan.
+The members of the Compensation Committee are David A. Jones (Chair), Jerry W. Burris, Edward P. Garden, T. Michael Glenn, and William T. Monahan.

 Compensation Committee Charter